phy-precompiler/imports-resolver/README.md

 pip install phy-imports-resolver
 ```

-If you plan to use its command-line interface (CLI) to generate graphic digram, install the `cli`
+If you plan to use its command-line interface (CLI) to generate graphic diagram, install the `cli`
 optional dependencies:

 ```shell